AbhishekPatelAP/power_bi_weather_dashboard/README.md

-# 🌦️ Power BI Weather & AQI Dashboard with WeatherAPI
+# 🌦️ Real-Time Weather and Air Quality Dashboard using Power BI & WeatherAPI

 This project demonstrates how to build a **real-time Weather and Air Quality Index (AQI) Dashboard** in **Power BI** using data from the [WeatherAPI](https://www.weatherapi.com/).
 It includes live weather metrics, AQI indicators, and dynamic city filters — ideal for learning or deploying a live weather monitoring report.